pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2a-onprem.md

 ## Installing and configuring Streams Runner

-1. Go to to a directory where you have permission to create files.
+1. Go to a directory where you have permission to create files.
 1. Extract the toolkit by entering the following command, where `<runner-version>` is the version of Streams Runner:
 ```bash
 tar -zxvf $STREAMS_INSTALL/etc/beam/com.ibm.streams.beam-<runner-version>.tar.gz